hegroiva/PublisherJoin/README.md

        - total count of occurrences combined, by any name form
        - zero, if the publisher name was combined into something else

+##How to read the output file Publishers_combined.csv
+    * lists only the changes values and their originals
+    * order from the most frequent publisher name group to the least frequent
+      + the order within the publisher name group is alphabetical
+    * two columns
+      + original_publisher
+        - the original value before (almost) any changes
+        - if the field contained multiple publishers, the first one (un-bracketed and un-parenthesized) is used
+      + modified_publisher
+        - the value, into which the original value was changed